Akshay Sujatha Ravindran

 Biosketch

-c) Changes in EEG associated meditation practice.
+f) Changes in EEG associated meditation

-e) Point process characterization of heartbeat dynamics measured using Photoplethysmography
+h) Point process characterization of heartbeat dynamics measured using Photoplethysmography

 Before joining the University of Houston for my doctoral studies, I worked at Health Technology Innovation Center at the IIT Madras, India as a Research Intern for a year.
 During that time I worked on developing wearable vital signal monitoring devices.
 I earned my Bachelor’s Degree in Electrical and Electronics Engineering from the TKM College of Engineering, University of Kerala, India in 2015.